Bosnia and Herzegovina: Government

-As a result of the Dayton Agreement, the civilian peace implementation is supervised by the High Representative for Bosnia and Herzegovina selected by the Peace Implementation Council (PIC).
+As a result of the 1995 Dayton Agreement, the civilian peace implementation is supervised by the High Representative for Bosnia and Herzegovina selected by the international Peace Implementation Council (PIC).
 The High Representative is the highest political authority in the country.
 The High Representative has many governmental and legislative powers, including the dismissal of elected and non-elected officials.
 Due to the vast powers of the High Representative over Bosnian politics and essential veto powers, the position has also been compared to that of a viceroy.

 Politics take place in a framework of a parliamentary representative democracy, whereby executive power is exercised by the Council of Ministers of Bosnia and Herzegovina.
 Legislative power is vested in both the Council of Ministers and the Parliamentary Assembly of Bosnia and Herzegovina.
 Members of the Parliamentary Assembly are chosen according to a proportional representation (PR) system.